janerva/samplicator/README.md

 USAGE
 -----
 First edit samplicate-run.sh according to your needs (examples in file).
-Please note that it is necessary to use the -f (fork) switch in each command if you are going to use multiple commands.
-Optionally you may map a config file also, and run that - example is found in samplicate-run.sh
+Please note that it is necessary to use the -f (fork) switch in each command if you are going to use multiple commands, **but the last command should always be without the -f (fork) switch or else the container will exit straight away**.
+Optionally you may map a config file also, and run that - example is found in samplicate-run.sh.

 Then either edit docker-compose.yml to map samplicate-run.sh to where you placed it - or use the following command (change /path/to/samplicate-run.sh and exposed port(s)):
 ```